-With the growing influence of social media and sites such as Google and Glassdoor, it is important to establish a strong andgood brand presence on these platforms because your future workers have access to anything published here.
+With the growing influence of social media and sites such as Google and Glassdoor, it is important to establish a strong and good brand presence on these platforms because your future workers can access anything published here.

 86% of job seekers are likely to go through Glassdoor company ratings and reviews before applying, says a survey from Glassdoor itself.

 Participating in Corporate Social Responsibility initiatives is a pleasure for many companies that want to give back to society.
-This passively contributes to the emotional foundation for future employee-employer connection.
+It passively contributes to the emotional foundation for future employee-employer connection.

 Additionally, having a structured onboarding operation helps fight initial hiccups in an employee’s experience in a new work environment.
-This may include:
+It may include: